mdyzma/mdyzma.github.io/_posts/2017-10-14-python-app-and-jenkins.md

 Most important is `config.xml`, which is Jenkinsfile reflection and stores all steps, commands and logic translated to the xml format.
 Few years ago it was very important file, since it was used to back up all settings for Jenkins job and pipelines created via web UI.
 In our project all information is stored in `Jenkinsfile`.

-Source code and its processing i.e. testing, is done in workspace subfolder (`/var/lib/jenkins/workspace/`).
+Source code and its processing i.e. testing, is done in workspace sub-folder (`/var/lib/jenkins/workspace/`).
 This location is also accessible as a `$WORKSPACE` internal variable from the pipeline level.

 ## Python environment for Jenkins

 There are two bad news about jenkins and python virtual environments:

-1. jenkins user by default uses shell (it means no `source` command)
+1. Jenkins user by default uses shell (it means no `source` command)
-2. jenkins user is non-interactive service account.
+2. Jenkins user is non-interactive service account.
 It means it doesn't run through the same set of scripts that alter the PATH environment variable for logged users.
 There is no `.bashrc` and neither `/etc/profile` nor `/etc/bash.bashrc` configurations have any effect.
 As a consequence it usually uses interpreter located in `/usr/bin/python` or something like this (basic default system interpreter).
 If you have some Anaconda or Miniconda custom python installation in the system, there is a good chance, that jenkins will not see it.

 There is also Jenkins special plugin called *Shiny Panda*, which allows managing python virtual environments in Jenkins, but I do not recommend it.
 It is easier and safer to configure proper python interpreter and environment using Miniconda and Jenkins settings.